platipodium/vinos/doc/joss/paper.md

 # Statement of need

 The purpose of this ABM is to provide an interactive simulation environment that describes spatial, temporal and structural adaptations of a fishery fleet.
-It adaptively describes
+It is intended to be used for scenario development for future sustainable fisheries.
+The ABM adaptively describes

 - where to fish and how far to go out to sea,
 - how often to go out,
 - what gear to use and what species to target.

-Its scope are the German North Sea small-scale fisheries.
+Its scope is the German North Sea small-scale fisheries.
 These encompass some 300 vessels based and landing in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone.
-The target species described by the model are currently limited to the most important ones in this sector: plaice, sole and brown shrimp; the model is extensible to further target species like Norwegian lobster, whiting, or sprat.
+The target species described by the model are currently limited to the commercially most important ones in this sector: plaice, sole and brown shrimp; the model is extensible to further target species like Norwegian lobster, whiting, or sprat.

 The intended audience of the ABM are marine researchers, educators and government agencies concerned with spatial planning, environmental status assessment, and climate change mitigation.
 The ABM can assist in a stakeholder dialogue with tourism and fishers to contextualize the complexity of the interactions between fisheries economics, changing resources and regulatory restrictions.
-It is intended to be used for scenario development for future sustainable fisheries.

 # Key features of the ABM